It takes a village.

 She topped off my glass and we laughed.
 Then moved onto topics like upcoming events and dream trips.

-But still, the following Monday while she was at work and I was with the kids, I found myself anxiously searching for my tribe.
+But still, the following Monday while she was at work and I was with the kids, I found myself anxiously searching for my people.

 We talked about our kids.
 College plans for hers, preschool plans for mine.
 Joked about her visit to my hospital room after baby number three, made complete by a bottle of margarita mix.
 Commiserated over the crazy-making that parenting can be.
 And she suggested that over time I would likely find local moms I vibe with.